Three Reasons Horticultural Soil Medias Are on the Rise

 Dicalite Management Group is an international industrial minerals company with a unique multi-mineral platform including perlite, vermiculite, and diatomaceous earth, represented across three brands: Dicalite, Dicaperl, and Specialty Vermiculite.
 Our sales and technical services team work closely together to ensure you are getting the right product for your application.
 We know you’ll love the results of using perlite, vermiculite, or diatomaceous earth in your soil mix, so we’d like to send you a free sample.
-Call us today at 866-728-3303 to request your sample and speak with a knowledgable representative.
+Call us today at 866-728-3303 to request your sample and speak with a knowledgeable representative.

 We encourage you to explore our Product Finder.
-You can narrow down your choices by mineral and use to find your perfect soil substrate.
+You can narrow down your choices by mineral and use it to find your perfect soil substrate.

 Join Our Mailing List